data61/gnaf/README.md

 - 3, 5 & 7 produce command line programs packaged as a [onejar](https://github.com/sbt/sbt-onejar).
 This is a jar file containing all dependencies and run simply with: `java -jar {filename.jar}`
 - 6, 8 & 9 produce JSON web services also packaged as a [onejar](https://github.com/sbt/sbt-onejar).
 These are run as above (not in a servlet container).
+They produce [Swagger](http://swagger.io/) API documentation at `/api-docs/swagger.json`.

 The top level directory provides:
 - the [sbt](http://www.scala-sbt.org/) build for the [Scala](http://scala-lang.org/) code in projects 1-9 (no build is required for 10); and